Start a Project

 US Sports Camps (USSC) is the leading organizer of sports camps across the US and worldwide through its subsidiaries.

 The company operates over 1200+ camps in 48 states across 16 different categories including eSports.
-Based out of San Bruno, CA, USSC was founded in 1975 and as of 2021 almost 100,000 kids and teenagers attend its camps every year.
+Based out of San Rafael, CA, USSC was founded in 1975 and as of 2021 almost 100,000 kids and teenagers attend its camps every year.
 The company is also an exclusive partner of Nike, running their branded sports camp program.

 With such a vast network of camps, USSC needed a creative advertising strategy that would not only attract new customers but, also allow scaling advertising budgets and campaigns without loss in performance.